veronicasamonte/veronicasamonte.github.io/README.md

 ## Profit Matrix & Evaluation
 A profit matrix was applied to assign different values to:
-- True Positives (correctly identifying high-value customers)
+- True Positives (correctly identifying high-value customers): +$1200
-- False Positives (unnecessary targeting costs)
+- False Positives (unnecessary targeting costs): -$600
-- False Negatives (missed high-value customers)
+- False Negatives (missed high-value customers): 0
-- True Negatives
+- True Negatives: 0

 This framework revealed that:
 - The most accurate model was not always the most profitable